AitorSimona/CENTRAL-3D/README.md

 - Shaders:

-You can create new shaders by putting into assets folder .vertex and .fragment files, so the engine imports them at startup.

-You can also create shaders on the ShaderEditor panel, next to inspector (check tabs).

-Steps:

-- Press new
-- Give it a cool name
-- Fill the code
-- Coompile
-- Save

-You have just created your own shader!
+You can create new shaders through the project panel, right click - create - shader.
+Double click and edit them in the program you like (default program).
+I recommend Visual studio with glsl extension for autocomplete/syntax highlighting support.

 ## ASSET IMPORT

-Drop it inside window, then drag resource from project window to scene.
+Drop it inside window or inside Assets (or subfolders).
+Engine will import automatically.

 ## DEBUG